 What is Aural Rehabilitation?

-Hearing loss at any stage in life is disruptive to daily routines, compromising the quality of life formerly enjoyed by an individual.
-The impact of emotional reactions to hearing loss, in the form of anxiety, depression and social disengagement may exacerbate the realities of impaired communication ability.
-The fundamental goal of aural rehabilitation is to reduce this impact, alleviate the residual emotional components, and help you properly adapt to the new hearing devices.
+Hearing loss can be disruptive to daily routines, compromising the quality of life formerly enjoyed by an individual.
+The emotional impact of hearing loss in the form of anxiety, depression and social disengagement adds to the issues individuals have to overcome.
+The fundamental goal of aural rehabilitation is to reduce this impact, alleviate the negative emotional components, and help you properly adapt to the new hearing devices.

-There are many approaches to aural rehabilitation chosen specific to each person’s level of hearing loss and struggles with communication.
+The aural rehabilitation approach chosen is determined by each person’s level of hearing loss and struggles with communication.
 Our Hearing Health USA providers will help set goals that are customized depending on the stage in life, degree of hearing loss and personal needs.

 Aural Rehabilitation Therapy